tildeio/helix/README.md

-Read the [*Introducing Helix*](http://blog.skylight.io/introducing-helix/) blog post for a quick introduction to the project!

-* * *

 [![Travis Build Status](https://travis-ci.org/tildeio/helix.svg?branch=master)](https://travis-ci.org/tildeio/helix)
 [![AppVeyor Build Status](https://ci.appveyor.com/api/projects/status/github/tildeio/helix?branch=master&svg=true)](https://ci.appveyor.com/project/wagenet/helix)

 NOTE: Currently Helix requires fixes that have not yet landed in a stable Rust release.
 To use the Rust beta release run `rustup override set beta` in your project directory.

-WARNING: This repository is still in active development. **Many important Ruby APIs are not yet supported**, because we are still in the process of formulating the rules for binding Ruby APIs (so that we can make things ergonomic and provide **safety guarantees**).

 # Helix